Mqhele-dot/gaia-ai-agent/README.md

 Background autonomy runs are mirrored to `gaia/data/autonomy_runs.jsonl` so you can audit every research cycle, capsule save, analysis, simulation, learning step, and insight produced without operator prompts.

+Research exploration is additionally persisted in `gaia/data/research_log.jsonl` so operators can inspect sources and summaries, while time-ordered progress snapshots are stored in `gaia/data/progress_metrics.jsonl` to track measurable improvement over time.
+Both files can be exported via `/export/research` and `/export/progress`.

 ## Screenshots